mdelapenya/savagedicebot-telegram/README.md

 - Java JDK 8 or above
 - An Java-based IDE, such as IntelliJ

+To connect to Telegram APIs you will need a valid token, please create a `.env` file at the root directory of your project (is excluded by Git), it will be used to communicate with Telegram.
+Please see [sample.env](./sample.env).

 ### Compiling the project
 - Linux or Mac:
 ```shell